 - Add nutritional yeast flakes, black pepper, cumin powder, smoked paprika, and cayenne pepper, and process for 30 seconds.
 Scrape down the sides of the container and process briefly again.

-- Add rolled oats, breadcrumbs, and prepared flax meal-water mixture, and process until well combined.
+- Add rolled oats, breadcrumbs, and prepared flax meal-water mixture (or egg), and process until well combined.

 - Transfer the sausage roll filling to a bowl.
 Taste, and adjust for salt, or for any other flavor you want to taste more, such as smoked paprika, cayenne pepper, or lemon juice.
 Mix well if you choose to add something.

 - Refrigerate for at least 30 minutes to allow the mixture to thicken up and become easier to handle.
 The filling should be firm enough to hold its shape when rolled inside the puff pastry.
 If it is too soft, add more breadcrumbs.

 - Preheat oven at 375 degrees Fahrenheit.
 Ensure that the puff pastry is fully defrosted, but still at refrigerator temperature.
 Line a baking sheet with parchment paper and keep it ready.
 Plan to work quickly with the puff pastry, because once it gets warm it is impossible to work with.

 - There are two pieces of pastry in a package, and each piece of pastry will make two rolls, so you are making a total of four rolls.
 Remove the first piece of puff pastry from the refrigerator.
 Carefully open up the pastry and cut down the middle of the long edge so you have two pieces.
 Spread a quarter of the mixture along the long edge of the first piece, and then the next, about an inch in from the edge.
 Brush the opposite long edges with plant-based milk.